TSPDiffuser: Diffusion Models as Learned Samplers for Traveling Salesperson Path Planning Problems: Experiments

 \subsection{Planning Environments}

-We extensively evaluate TSPDiffuser using both synthetic and real-world indoor/outdoor navigation environments, each with various layouts of obstacles and destinations on 128x128 sized maps: \begin{itemize}[leftmargin=1em] \item \textbf{Synthetic}: Three different synthetic environments with different obstacle layouts; \textbf{Standard} with twenty random 20x20 square-shaped obstacles, \textbf{More Obstacles} with forty random 10x10 square-shaped obstacles, and \textbf{Larger Obstacles} with ten random 40x40 square-shaped obstacles. \item \textbf{City/Street Map}~\cite{sturtevant2012benchmarks}: Random areas cropped from 30 city/street maps such as Berlin, London, and New York. \item \textbf{Indoor Navigation Dataset}~\cite{dobrevski2020adaptive}: Random areas cropped from 15 indoor office/living environments for mobile robot navigation tasks, which was generated from Gibson Database~\cite{xia2018gibson}. \end{itemize}

-For each environment, we created 100 instances by randomizing the locations of obstacles (for Standard, More Obstacle, and Larger Obstacle) and cropped areas (for City/Street Map and Indoor Navigation Dataset).
+We extensively evaluate TSPDiffuser using the following synthetic and real-world indoor/outdoor navigation environments, each with various layouts of obstacles and destinations on 128x128 sized maps: \begin{itemize} \item \textbf{Synthetic}: Three synthetic environments with different obstacle layouts; \textbf{Standard} with twenty random 20x20 square-shaped obstacles, \textbf{More Obstacles} with forty random 10x10 square-shaped obstacles, and \textbf{Larger Obstacles} with ten random 40x40 square-shaped obstacles. \item \textbf{City/Street Map}~\cite{sturtevant2012benchmarks}: Random areas cropped from 30 city/street maps such as Berlin, London, and New York. \item \textbf{Indoor Navigation Dataset}~\cite{dobrevski2020adaptive}: Random areas cropped from 15 indoor office/living environments for mobile robot navigation tasks, which was generated from Gibson Database~\cite{xia2018gibson}. \end{itemize} Note that obstacles in the City/Street Map and Indoor Navigation Dataset are much more complex in their shapes and layouts and faithful to real-world settings, as they are the scans of real-world buildings, walls, or furniture.
+For each environment, we created 100 instances by randomizing the locations of obstacles for the Synthetic environments and cropped areas for City/Street Map and Indoor Navigation Dataset.
 For each instance, ten random destinations were sampled from the largest non-obstacle area.
-The ground-truth, \ie, (pseudo-) optimal, path for each instance was obtained by computing traveling costs among destinations using PRM~\cite{karaman2011sampling} with 3,000 nodes and solving the TSP using \texttt{or-tools}~\cite{ortools_routing}.
+The ground-truth, \ie, (pseudo-) optimal, path for each instance was obtained by computing travel costs among destinations using PRM~\cite{karaman2011sampling} with 3,000 nodes and solving the TSP using \texttt{or-tools}~\cite{ortools_routing}.

 In addition, we generated approximately 100,000 instances of the Standard environment as a training dataset for TSPDiffuser and other data-driven baselines presented later.
-This verifies the generalization ability of these planners, especially from synthetic to real-world environments.
+This verifies the generalization ability of these planners from synthetic to real-world environments (\ie, sim-to-real transfer ability).
 Ground-truth paths in the training dataset were repeated until the total number of temporal steps exceeded 256, and then trimmed to have a fixed step of 256.
-This process allowed us to easily stack multiple ground-truth paths to form a mini-batch during model training.
+This process allowed us to easily stack multiple ground-truth paths to form a mini-batch during training.